-Most of these deaths are preventable, but the "tough on crime" rhetoric of the drug war and the stigma associated with drug use have blocked the widespread adoption of life-saving overdose prevention policies, including Good Samaritan 911 legislation and distribution of the overdose reversal medication naloxone.
+There were 107,600 overdose deaths in 2021—a nearly 15% surge from the record numbers we saw in 2020.
+Most of these deaths are preventable, but the "tough on crime" rhetoric of the decades-long drug war and the stigma associated with drug use have blocked the widespread adoption of life-saving overdose prevention and treatment policies.

-Denise Cullen, executive director of GRASP (Grief Recovery After a Substance Passing) and Broken No More, became an outspoken advocate for drug policy reform after losing her son, Jeff, to an overdose in 2008.
+Denise Cullen, co-founder and board member of GRASP (Grief Recovery After a Substance Passing) and Broken No More, became an outspoken advocate for drug policy reform after losing her son, Jeff, to an overdose in 2008.

 The drug war has seeded ineffective and inhumane housing policies on drug use, which make it possible for landlords to evict people who use drugs.
 Eviction increases the risk of overdose death and causes homelessness.
 These policies hurt people and do not make communities stronger or healthier.